Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 That allows deploying ADF-based web applications to multiple servers together with different settings files, for example having development, staging or production environments.

+There is also the possibility to point out file name or file extension to be excluded from upload process.
+This will make easy avoiding the upload of system files like : '.DS_Store'.
+By default the file already filtered are : '.git', '.DS_Store' and 'desktop.ini'.

 Example of the default settings file content:

 **app.config.json**